XLRA/Feature-Recognition/README.md

 # Usage
 Configure the variables within the GUI_CONFIG.py file with your own pathway to the directories and there respective enviroments:

-Run the Feature Recognition GUI:
+Run Feature Recognition GUI:
 ```
 python3 GUI_Feature_Recognition.py
 ```
-For the Mask Recognition and Emotion Recognition:
+For Mask Recognition and Emotion Recognition:
 ```
 1. Collect the images
 2. Train the images